john-itcsolutions/cheirrs/README.md

 Now we turn to setting up the Blockchain/Database gRPC Server Deployment,

 NOTE: As we don't own or control the elastos sub-modules, and since the cheirrs/elastos-smartweb-service/grpc_adenine/__init__.py file is empty in the elastos-smartweb-service module, we have included ITCSA's version of __init__.py in the cheirrs root directory.
 This version caters for initialising the SQLAlchemy interface from an existing database, and generating a full set of Database Models, using SQLAlchemy's ORM & methods of Database Metadata Reflection.
-However you need to re-insert the root-directory-version at your cheirrs/elastos-smartweb-service                                                                                              /grpc_adenine/__init__.py (in local copies) to enable it to work properly as a Python init file, to be run by the system before running the server in /grpc_adenine/server.py.
-You would have to keep these 2 versions in sync with each other if you need to edit __init__.py, and want to use your own gitlab account for repo and container registry storage.
+However you need to re-insert the root-directory-version at your cheirrs/elastos-smartweb-service/grpc_adenine/__init__.py (in local copies) to enable it to work properly as a Python init file.
+This init file will be run by the system before running the server at /grpc_adenine/server.py.
+You would have to keep these 2 versions of __init__.py in sync with each other if you need to edit __init__.py, and want to use your own github account for repo and container registry storage.
+Please note you will actually have to delete the initial elastos repo directories after cloning cheirrs, followed by cloning the complete repo's back into cheirrs/ from https://github.com/cyber-republic/elstos-smartweb-service and .../python-grpc-adenine.

-## Possible way:
+## The way forward:

-We suspect that we must build a "smart-web" charm, rather than simply using kubectl to deploy the software, as was done in smart-web-postgresql-grpc repo.
-Otherwise we may have no simple mechanisms for smart-web to find and connect to its environment.
+We know that we must build a "smart-web" charm, rather than simply using kubectl to deploy the software, as was done in our smart-web-postgresql-grpc repo.
+Otherwise we would have no simple mechanisms for smart-web to find, connect and synchronise with its environment.

 For juju charms, their 'relations' and 'hooks' enable synchronous operation with the other charms in their environment.
 The relations and hooks operate by boolean logic and are programmed 'reactively', meaning the hooks react to changes in the environment to signal to other hooks.
-A change might be a machine going offline, or one coming online, or a machine moving from "available" to "ready", or some other change in state of the model containing the charms.
+A change might be a machine going offline, or one coming online, or a machine moving from "available" to "ready", or some other change-in-state of the model containing the charms.

-Add another model on the 'house' controller to take care of all our 'Docker' requirements on juju.
+We may have to add another model on the 'house' controller to take care of all our 'Docker' requirements (which are rumoured incompatible with non-docker models - yet to be confirmed) on juju.

 `juju switch house`